University of Texas at Dallas: Expansion and growth

 The school became a four-year institution in fall 1990.
 The initial incoming freshman class was about 100 students.
 The state mandated that admission criteria for entering freshmen "to be no less stringent than the criteria of UT Austin".

 Franklyn Jenifer became the third president of UT Dallas in 1994 and served until 2005.
-Under Jenifer, UT Dallas's enrollment increased over 61% - from less than 8,500 to nearly 14,000.
+During that time, UT Dallas's enrollment increased over 61% – from less than 8,500 to nearly 14,000.

-The chess club and debate program were founded in 1996, and later began offering academic scholarships for those skilled in either area.
-The Galerstein Women's Center also opened that year.

-UT Dallas' ceremonial mace contains a university seal surrounding a wafer embedded with Texas Instruments microchips, representing TI's role in the founding of the college.
+Parts of the university's ceremonial mace have been brought into space.
 A steel band in the headpiece and the metal foot of the staff fashioned from a scientific instrument designed by the UT Dallas Space Sciences Institute and were flown aboard the Space Shuttle Endeavor in September 1995.

+The Galerstein Women's Center opened in 1996.
+It was renamed the Galerstein Gender Center and then dismantled in 2023 after the passing of SB17.

 In June 2005, David E. Daniel was appointed the university's fourth president.
 He previously served on the faculty at UT Austin and was the Dean of Engineering at the University of Illinois from 2001 to 2005.
 He has continued the expansion of the campus by adding the Natural Science and Engineering Research Laboratory, the Center for BrainHealth (near the University of Texas Southwestern Medical Center), and almost 600,000 square feet (56,000 m2) of new facilities added from 2007 to 2010.

-The first campus mural was introduced in July 2008.
 The first fight song was written in September 2008; it was written to the music of Tiger Rag.

-In November 2008, improvements included the addition of a tree-lined pathway to an entrance roundabout, and created a central mall area on campus that featured reflecting pools lined with magnolia trees, a chess plaza, the plinth, and misting column.

-In 2010, the Student services building was added and UT Dallas had hit a record enrollment of over 17,000.
-In 2011, the new university Visitor Center & Bookstore opened.